On the Connection between Local Attention and Dynamic Depth-wise Convolution: Connecting Local Attention and Depth-Wise Convolution

 Depth-wise convolution is a type of convolution that applies a single convolutional filter for each channel: $\bar{\mathbf{X}}_d = \mathbf{C}_d \otimes \mathbf{X}_d$, where $\mathbf{X}_d$ and $\bar{\mathbf{X}}_d$ are the $d$th input and output channel maps, $\mathbf{C}_d \in \mathbb{R}^{N_k}$ is the corresponding kernel weight, and $\otimes$ is the convolution operation.
-It can be equivalently written in the form of element-wise multiplication for each position: Here, $\operatornamewithlimits{offset}(i,j)$ is the relative offset, $\operatornamewithlimits{offset}(i,j) = \operatorname{2D}(j)-\operatorname{2D}(i)$, from the $\operatorname{2D}$ coordinate of the position $j$ to the $\operatorname{2D}$ coordinate of the central position $i$.
+It can be equivalently written in the form of element-wise multiplication for each position: Here, $\operatornamewithlimits{offset}(i,j)$ is the relative offset, from the $\operatorname{2D}$ coordinate of the position $j$ to the $\operatorname{2D}$ coordinate of the central position $i$.
 The weights $\{\mathbf{w}_{\operatornamewithlimits{offset}(i,j)} \in \mathbb{R}^D; j=1,2,\dots,N_k\}$ are reshaped from $\mathbf{C}_1, \mathbf{C}_2, \dots, \mathbf{C}_D$.
 The $N_k$ weight vectors are model parameters and shared for all the positions.

+We also consider two dynamic variants of depth-wise convolution: homogeneous and inhomogeneous\footnote{The homogeneous version follows and applies dynamic convolution to depth-wise convolution.
+The inhomogeneous version is close to involution~\citep{li2021involution} and lightweight depth-wise convolution~\citep{wu2019pay}.}.
+The homogeneous dynamic variant predicts the convolution weights using linear projections from a feature vector that is obtained by globally-pooling the feature maps:

+Here, $\{\mathbf{x}_1, \mathbf{x}_2, \dots, \mathbf{x}_N\}$ are the image responses. $\operatorname{GAP}()$ is the global average pooling operator. $g()$ is a function based on linear projection: a linear projection layer to reduce the channel dimension with BN and ReLU, followed by another linear projection to generate the connection weights.

+The inhomogeneous dynamic variant predicts the convolution weights separately for each position from the feature vector $\mathbf{x}_i$ at the position (the center of the window):

+This means that the weights are not shared across positions.
+We share the weights across the channels in a way similar to the multi-head attention mechanism to reduce the complexity.

 We describe the similarities and differences between (dynamic) depth-wise convolution and local attention.
-Figure~\ref{fig:connectivity} (c) illustrates the connectivity patterns.
+Figure~\ref{fig:connectivity} (c) illustrates the connectivity patterns and Table~\ref{tab:regularizationcomparison} shows the properties between local attention and depth-wise convolution , and various other modules.

-\textbf{Similarities.} Depth-wise convolution resembles local attention in~\emph{sparse connectivity}.
+\emph{Similarity.} Depth-wise convolution resembles local attention in~\emph{sparse connectivity}.
 There are no connections across channels.
 Each position is only connected to the positions in a small local window for each channel.